Li8625/li8625.github.io/index.md

 ---
-title: US Credit Card Fraud Law
+title: US Credit Card Fraud
 ---

 > **⚠️ Please do not commit fraud.
 It is a federal crime punishable by fines up to $10,000 and up to 10 years in prison.**